 It is clear from this investigation and assessment that the site is located within Bushfire Prone Land.
-An assessment in accordance with Appendix 1 of PBP2019 has been undertaken implementing detailed assessment pathway described in Appendix B of AS3959:2018.
-This BFAR found the classifiable vegetation of Grassy Woodlands as described by NSW Comprehensive Fuel Loads downslope to the north-east of the site creates the greatest bushfire threat.
+An assessment in accordance with Appendix 1 of PBP2019 has been undertaken.
+This BFAR found the classifiable vegetation of Hunter-Macleay DSF as described by NSW Comprehensive Fuel Loads both up and downslope in various directions of the site creates the greatest bushfire threat.